Justice00000/Formative2_Data_Preprocessing/README.md

   * Moving averages and time-based aggregations improved behavioral understanding.
   * Even without explicit text data, TF-IDF enhanced feature representation.
   * The final dataset allows for deeper analysis into customer spending and engagement patterns.

+# Part 3: Data Consistency and Quality Checks

+## Overview

+In this part of the assignment, the goal was to ensure that the final preprocessed dataset is clean, structured, and ready for machine learning applications.
+This involved performing integrity checks, generating statistical summaries, visualizing distributions, and selecting important features to ensure the dataset's quality.

+## Tasks Completed

+### 1. Data Integrity Checks
+- **Duplicate Entries**: Checked for any duplicate entries in the dataset and removed them to ensure consistency.
+- **Categorical Values Mapping**: Validated that all categorical values are correctly mapped and that there are no incorrect or missing values.
+- **Matching Transactions to Social Profiles**: Ensured that all customer transactions matched a valid social profile, addressing any missing or invalid relationships.

+### 2. Statistical Summarization
+- **Describe() Reports**: Generated summary statistics for all numerical columns in the dataset to understand the data distribution and detect any potential outliers or anomalies.
+- **Transaction Amount Distribution Visualization**: Visualized the distribution of transaction amounts before and after data augmentation to assess how the augmentation techniques impacted the dataset.

+### 3. Feature Selection for Machine Learning
+- **Correlation Heatmap**: Created a correlation heatmap to identify highly correlated features and remove redundant data.
+- **Top Features Selection**: Used a feature selection algorithm to select the top 10 most important features for the machine learning model.

+### 4. Final Data Export
+- After completing all the necessary preprocessing, the final dataset was saved as `final_dataset_ready_12.csv`.

+## Key Insights

+- **Data Quality**: Ensured that the dataset was free of duplicates and inconsistencies, allowing for reliable machine learning modeling.
+- **Feature Engineering**: Successfully engineered new features such as the Customer Engagement Score and transactional features to enhance the predictive power of the dataset.
+- **Data Augmentation Impact**: The augmentation techniques applied earlier improved the dataset's quality, balancing customer behavior data and providing better representation for modeling.

+## Challenges Faced and Solutions

+- **Handling Duplicates**: The dataset contained several duplicate entries, which were resolved by checking for duplicates and removing them programmatically.
+- **Merging Data Across Multiple Sources**: Merging the customer transactions dataset with social media profiles required careful handling of missing and mismatched IDs.
+This was managed by ensuring that each customer transaction matched an entry in the social profiles dataset after resolving key discrepancies.
+- **Feature Selection Complexity**: Identifying the most relevant features for the machine learning model was challenging due to the variety of features and the complex relationships between them.
+This was addressed by applying feature selection algorithms and focusing on the most influential features.

+## Final Processed Files

+- `final_customer_data_12.csv`: The final merged and feature-engineered dataset after completing all steps in Part 2.
+- `final_dataset_ready_12.csv`: The cleaned, transformed, and ready-to-use dataset for machine learning.

+## Video Walkthrough

+A 5-minute video walkthrough detailing the steps taken, challenges faced, and contributions made by each team member is available.

+## Conclusion

+The data preprocessing steps in Part 3 ensured the final dataset was ready for machine learning modeling.
+By addressing issues such as duplicates, inconsistencies, and missing values, and by applying feature engineering techniques, we ensured that the dataset was robust for predictive modeling.